“These are absolutely stunning! Thank you so much. I love that the emotions are captured so well too!’

 Despite all the setbacks the couple have had with their wedding being postponed and disrupted, it turned out to be an unforgettable day.
 They did such an amazing job with all the details and personalisation, not to mention choosing a beautiful venue in Euridge Manor.
-It goes without saying that they make an incredible couple and I am grateful that they chose me to document their special day.
+It goes without saying that they make an incredible couple and I am grateful that they chose me as their Multicultural Wedding Photographer to document their special day.

-I truly had one of the best days as a Wedding Photographer and I met some lovely people along the way, both guests and fellow suppliers.
+I truly had one of the best days as an Asian Wedding Photographer and I met some lovely people along the way, both guests and fellow suppliers.
 Everything came together as planned and it looked spectacular.

 So if you have made it this far in the blog without closing the tab, thank you!
 I hope my words conveyed what an amazing wedding this was.
 It has been really difficult selecting just a few images from their day, so I have thrown out the handbook and gone with my instinct.
 For me, every image from their wedding tells a story, and what a story it was.